 Sector Rotation Analysis attempts to link current strengths and weaknesses in the stock market with the general business cycle based on the relative performance of the nine S&P Sector SPDR ETFs.
-Once you have identified the strong and weak sectors, you can then compare the results to a theoretical business cycle chart and - hopefully - determine in which part of the business cycles things are currently.
+Once you have identified the strong and weak sectors, you can then compare the results to a theoretical business cycle chart and - hopefully - determine the part of the business cycle the market is in.
 That information, in turn, may help you predict which sectors will strengthen in the coming weeks and months.

 The graph below shows the idealized business cycle and the intermarket relationships during a normal inflationary environment.
 This cycle map is based on one shown in the Intermarket Review by Martin J. Pring (www.pring.com).
 The business cycle is shown as a sine wave.
-The first three stages are part of an economic contraction (weakening, bottoming, and strengthening).
-Stage 3 shows the economy in a contraction phase, but strengthening after a bottom.
-As the sine wave crosses the centerline, the economy moves from contraction to the three phases of economic expansion (strengthening, topping, and weakening).
-Stage 6 shows the economy in an expansion phase, but weakening after a top.
+The first three stages are part of an economic contraction (weakening, bottoming and strengthening).
+Stage 3 shows the economy in a contraction phase, beginning to strengthen after a bottom.
+As the sine wave crosses the centerline, the economy moves from contraction to the three phases of economic expansion (strengthening, topping and weakening).
+Stage 6 shows the economy in an expansion phase, starting to weaken after a top.

 Keep in mind that this is the ideal business cycle in an inflationary environment.
 Stocks and bonds advance together in stages 2 and 3.
 Similarly, both decline in stages 5 and 6.
 This would not be the case in a deflationary environment, when bonds and stocks would move in opposite directions.